Pattern formation in a coupled driven diffusive system: Field-based Lattice Model

 \section{Field-based Lattice Model}

 Early studies of Widom-Rowlinson systems were based on two distinct microscopic models, the original one of interacting particles in the continuum \cite{eqRWLG1}, and a lattice-gas model \cite{WR70}.
 In more recent studies \cite{DWRLG1, DWRLG2}, a stochastic field theoretic version was also considered, with the bridge between the two established either phenomenologically or using the Doi-Peliti formalism.
 All exhibit two distinct regimes: a disordered low-density phase and a high-density ordered phase.
 Here, we consider a hybrid model \footnote{The rudiments of this model were introduced in \cite{DWRLG1}, where it played the role of an intermediary between simulations of the lattice gas and studies of a phenomenological field theory.
 In the present study, we investigate a full stochastic version of it.}, with continuous variables (densities, $\rho_{A,B}\in\left[0,1\right]$) defined on a $L\times L$ lattice \footnote{Generalizations to lattices in higher dimensions are straightforward.}.
 This approach follows the spirit of coarse graining a lattice gas and will be referred to as the Field-based Lattice Model (FLM).
 Expecting it to be qualitatively similar to the WRLG, we perform simulations to explore its behavior.
-As we will show, the driven FLM appears to be richer than the DWRLG, in that a third regime seems to be present as the overall density is varied between the homogeneous and striped phases.
+As we will show, the driven FLM has a richer phenomenology than the DWRLG, in that a third regime appears as the overall density is varied between the homogeneous and striped phases.
 In this regime, which we call the irregular stripe regime in the following, there is long-range order only in the direction \textit{perpendicular} to the drive, with well-defined stripes, but of \textit{markedly different widths}.
-In the next sections, we present a straightforward gradient expansion of the FLM to arrive at a field-theoretic description with equations of motion for the densities.
-Comparisons with those field theories studied earlier \cite{DWRLG1, DWRLG2} will be presented.
+In the next sections, we present a straightforward gradient expansion of the FLM to arrive at a field-theoretic description with equations of motion for the densities, and compare our results with the field theories studied earlier \cite{DWRLG1, DWRLG2}.
 We begin with a review of the driven WRLG.